 Should the policyholder have the option to “opt in/out” of their data being used internally for other initiatives or for external sale or use?

+Should policyholders have the ability to have appropriate control over their information, including the ability to access and correct inaccuracies, consistent with legitimate business purposes and/or legal requirements to retain such information?

 Insurer considerations:

 Should insurer communications include why a wellness initiative is being offered; including what data is being used?

+How should insurers use clear and concise notice about the collection, use, and disclosure of personal information?

 Should insurers purchase data regarding their policyholders (e.g. data that shows specific policyholders may have a near term claim - purchasing canes, grab bars, electronic fall detectors, etc.)?